nembrinj/protofablab/topics/03_containerization/README.md

 from scratch takes about half an hour, since the database needs to be filled with all known vulnerabilities.

-To solve these issues we instead needed a prefilled DB and a standalone scanner that uses Clair.
+To solve these issues we instead needed a prefilled DB and a standalone scanner that used Clair.
-Thankfully [Armin Coralic](https://github.com/arminc) had developed solutions for both of these issues.
+Thankfully [Armin Coralic](https://github.com/arminc) had developed solutions for both of our problems.

 Firstly, we tried running the scanner on the PiZero.
 After all, containers are lightweight, quick to boot and can be run on any sort of hardware.